0za0/HeroHookDLL/README.md

 This should act as a speedrun practice helper.

+# Known Bugs
+- Coordinate Display causes crash when entering level (Toggle off before exiting or entering level)
+- Injector gets flagged as a virus because it manipulated memory (aka. its injecting a DLL)

 # Bugs & Feature Requests
 Feel free to hit me up on Discord. kansokusha#3132

-# Known Bugs
-- Coordinate Display causes crash when entering level (Toggle off before exiting or entering level)

 # Downloads